dbreese/fitfamconnect/BILLING.md

 - One time charges (examples: tshirts, energy drinks, etc)
 - recurring charges billed for the upcoming month.
 - pro-rated charges billed for recurring plans where the membership has not been billed yet (members will probably only ever see this the month after joining when it appears on their bill.)
+- start and end dates are INCLUSIVE.
+Therefore,
+    - member is considered active starting at 00:00am on their start date.
+    - member is considered active until midnight on their end date.

 ## One Time Charges Rules
 - Billed in arrears for items in the charge table that have no planId associated with them.